ysy-dlg/RefCommitDiff/Weekly progress report/report.md

 ### Doing
 - Summarize the patterns of refactoring types.
+  - With the database in place, I hope to complete the summary of all patterns of refactoring types.

 ### To do
 - Complete the summarization of the patterns of refactoring types.